 In an effort to provide a more pure form of iodine, atomic (or nascent) iodine has been developed.
 In fact, Global Healing Center's product Detoxadine® consists of this type of iodine.
 This form of iodine contains a single iodine atom, which does not cause severe damage to tissue.
 In fact, it provides the body with an easily absorbable and available form of iodine.

 Proper human development and metabolic function require iodine.
 It combines with tyrosine, an amino acid, to form two of the most important thyroid hormones that regulate metabolism, thyroxine (T4) and triiodothyronine (T3).
 Too little iodine during fetal development and childhood can cause developmental concerns.
 Studies have found a lack of iodine leads to reduced mental development and lower IQ.[1, 2] Functional imbalance results from too much or too little iodine and lead to long-term concerns such as hypothyroidism and hyperthyroidism.
 Without proper iodine consumption, the human body simply doesn't work normally.

 Getting Enough Iodine

-Iodides occurs naturally in food derived from the ocean.
-Fish and seaweed, for example, contain nutritional sources of iodine.
-Unfortunately, because iodine bonds so easily with water, very little exists in the earth’s crust which means land based foods contain little iodine.
-That’s why so many countries have iodized salt, to ensure that individuals can get enough iodine in their diets.
+Iodides occur naturally in food derived from the ocean.
+Unfortunately, because iodine bonds so easily with water, very little exists in the earth's crust.
+Thus, most land-based foods contain little iodine — although produce grown in coastal soil tends to have more.
+That's why so many countries have iodized salt, to ensure that individuals can get enough iodine in their diets.

 - McNeil, Donald G. Jr. "In Raising the World’s I.Q., the Secret’s in the Salt".
 New York Times (2006-12-16).